Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Details of the computation

 In what follows we call the combined algorithm employing SA (with finalizing OR) and $Z(2)$ flips the `FSA' algorithm.
-By repeated starts of the FSA algorithm we explore each $Z(2)$ Polyakov loop sector several times in order to find there the best (``\bc'') copy \footnote{An alternative idea to tackle the Gribov problem has been discussed in \cite{Maas:2009se,Sternbeck:2012mf}.}.
-The total number of copies per configuration $N_{copy}$, generated and inspected for each $\beta$-value and lattice size is indicated in \Tab{tab:data_sets}.
+By repeated starts of the FSA algorithm we explore each $Z(2)$ Polyakov loop sector {\it several times} in order to find there the best (``\bc'') copy \footnote{An alternative idea to tackle the Gribov problem has been discussed in \cite{Maas:2009se,Sternbeck:2012mf}.}.
+The total number of copies per configuration $N_{copy}$ for each $\beta$-value and lattice size, generated and inspected for selecting the optimal $F_U(g)$, is indicated in \Tab{tab:data_sets}.

 Some more details suitable to speed up the gauge fixing procedure are described in \cite{Bornyakov:2008yx}.